 From the 1930’s until the 1950’s chlorophyll was extremely popular as a wound dressing and antiseptic as well as a breath freshener.
 It is still widely regarded as a valuable oral cleansing agent and is commonly used as an ingredient in chewing gum.
 Added food colours in Europe are declared using E numbers and chlorophyll is recognised as E140, or as E141 where it has been coppered to improve stability.
 The cosmetic and soap industries and, to a smaller extent, the pharmaceutical industry also use chlorophyll in their products.

-As one of the world’s largest producers, The British Chlorophyll Company produces and concentrates chlorophyll from Lincolnshire grown dried grass and lucerne by solvent extraction or by squeezing fresh material.
+As one of the world’s largest producers, The British Chlorophyll Company produces and concentrates chlorophyll from Lincolnshire grown dried grass and lucerne by solvent extraction.
 All batches are 100% traceable to the field of origin and produced from pesticide free crops.
 Chlorophyll is naturally oil soluble, whereas the process of alkaline hydrolysis produces water soluble chlorophyllin.
 Please contact British Chlorophyll Ltd, for further information on chlorophyll and details of other plant extracted products.